 - maintain their own wellness

 - know their own serological and infectious status and be tested every three years

 - be appropriately immunized

 - only perform or assist in performing EPPs when their health and viral loads make it safe

 - follow relevant post-exposure protocols of the BC Centre for Disease Control

-- emergency department procedures such as open resuscitation efforts, deep suturing to arrest hemorrhage, and internal cardiac massage
+including open resuscitation efforts, deep suturing to arrest hemorrhage, and internal cardiac massage

-- any open surgical procedure with a duration of more than three hours, probably necessitating glove change
+any surgical procedure necessitating glove change